earthly/earthly/README.md

 <h2 align="center">Where Does Earthly Fit?</h2>

-Earthly is meant to be used locally on your laptop for dev purposes and also in CI.
+Earthly is meant to be used both on your development machine and in CI.
 It can run on top of popular CI systems (like Jenkins, [Circle](https://docs.earthly.dev/examples/circle-integration), [GitHub Actions](https://docs.earthly.dev/examples/gh-actions-integration)).
 It is typically the [layer](https://docs.earthly.dev) between language-specific tooling (like maven, gradle, npm, pip, go build) and the CI build spec.

 TODO Flip diagram and possibly turn into gif